 Live, interactive professional development seminars for history and literature teachers, conducted by leading scholars.

-View a brief introduction to America in Class online seminars and classrooms.
+Watch a brief introduction to America in Class® online seminars.

 Key questions, essential understandings, and primary sources with context, background, and discussion excerpts for classroom teaching.